Helpful information for borrowers impacted by natural disasters

-We’re here for our borrowers impacted by a natural disaster, and their aftermath.
-If your home has been damaged by a natural disaster, please read on for important information.
+We’re here for our borrowers impacted by a natural disaster and its aftermath.
+If a natural disaster has damaged your home, please continue reading for important information.

 What you need to know